ShivangiSingh17/Java-Jet/README.md

 ![alt text](https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcRqe9qPKBN1TNd-HhAPNCx5_dnp8K-K4wS3mouErVI3zt-qLnKi)
 # Java
 Java is one of the most popular and widely used programming language and platform.
-It is fast, reliable and secure.Also java is *object-oriented programming* language.
+It is fast, reliable and secure.
+Also java is *object-oriented programming* language.
 Java is *statically type language* (because the type of data is predefined as part of the programming language and all constants or variables are defined for a given program).
 ### Data Types:
 They are basically of two types:
 1. Primitive data type
 1. Object data type

-:sound:Primitive consists of boolean,byte,char,short,int,long,float,double.Whereas Object consists of programmer created types.
+:sound:Primitive consists of boolean, byte, char, short, int, long, float, double.
+Whereas Object consists of programmer created types.
 ### Variables in Java:
 A variable is the name given to a memory location.
 It is the basic unit of storage in a program.
-For declaring a variable it includes data type,variable name and value.
+For declaring a variable it includes data type, variable name and value.
 For Eg. `int cost = 20;`
 Here `int` is data type ,`cost` is variable name and `20` is value.
 ### Java Identifiers: